 Intermittent fasting is a style of eating that involves eating for part of the day and fasting for the rest.
 Most intermittent fasting plans have you fast for 14 to 16 hours and eat during a shorter window of 8 to 10 hours.
 Some people extend the fast to a full 24 hours, but that’s not necessary to experience the benefits of the diet.

 Proponents of intermittent fasting say that the diet makes it easy to lose weight.
 Because you’re fasting, you may not have to count calories.
-Fasting and skipping meals naturally leads to a caloric deficit, so as long as you don’t go overboard during your eating window, you’re likely to lose weight.
+Fasting and skipping meals naturally lead to a caloric deficit, so as long as you don’t go overboard during your eating window, you’re likely to lose weight.

 Many people say that intermittent fasting has also increased their mental clarity and lowered their blood sugar.
 There’s even evidence to suggest that fasting can protect against certain diseases like dementia.
 Here’s a closer look at the key benefits of the diet.